-The word didactic is frequently used for those literary texts which are overloaded with informative or realistic matter and are marked by the omission of graceful and pleasing details.
+The word didactic is frequently used for those literary texts that are overloaded with informative or realistic matter, and are marked by the omission of graceful and pleasing details.
 Didactic, therefore, becomes a derogatory term referring to the forms of literature that are ostentatiously dull and erudite.
 However, some literary texts are entertaining as well as didactic.

 Didacticism in Morality Plays